 A great place to stay with a difference is Sails on Kos, an Ecoluxe Tented Village right near the beach.
 These two-room, air-conditioned tents have their own bathrooms and the complex is very family-friendly with an on-site swimming pool and playground

 Things to do on Kos

 Kos is a small island, but many of its towns and villages (particularly the more remote, less-traveled ones) have been well preserved and make for wonderful day trips.

 These towns boast world-renowned beaches, archaeological landmarks, and natural wonders.

 Highlights of the island include:

-- The Roman Odeon of Kos: a second-century open-air amphitheatre.
+- The Roman Odeon of Kos: a second-century open-air amphitheater.

 - The Casa Romana: an ancient Roman-style villa that has been restored.

-- The Plane Tree of Hippocrates: a huge, ancient tree in the centre of the city where Hippocrates, the father of medicine, supposedly taught his students.
+- The Plane Tree of Hippocrates: a huge, ancient tree in the center of the city where Hippocrates, the father of medicine, supposedly taught his students.

 - The Temple of Hercules: this temple ruin is located near the Plane tree of Hippocrates.

 - The Asklepion Kos: one of Greece’s many Asclepions (healing temples).
 This particular ruin was the site of Hippocrates’ medical practice.